WORLD’S SMALLEST AND LIGHTEST ROVER YEt, BUILT BY TU DELFT STUDENTS

 14 EARTH DAYS

-The rover will piggyback a ride to the moon with one of the private or national space agency’s moon lander.
-Rover’s main objective is to survive the harsh lunar conditions for 14 Earth days (one lunar day) and communicate directly back to Earth with its location and health conditions.
+The rover is designed to piggyback on a private or national space agency’s Moon lander.
+Once on the Moon, the rover’s main objective is to survive the harsh lunar conditions for one lunar day (14 Earth days) and communicate its location and health directly back to Earth.

 In the course of the lunar day, the rover will test its unique six-legged locomotion.
 After walking some distance it will take a unique picture of the lander and Earth.
 While walking, the rover shall avoid craters and boulders bigger than itself by using the onboard Semi-Autonomous Navigation System (SANS).
 At the end of the day, the rover will enter hibernation mode to face the -233°C lunar night.
 It will beacon when it wakes up, if ever.

 Learn more about lunar zebro